Haijin: Rationale

 Although the policy has generally been ascribed to national defense against the pirates, it was so obviously counterproductive and yet carried on for so long that other explanations have been offered.
 The initial conception seems to have been to use the Japanese need for Chinese goods to force them to terms.
-The Hongwu emperor seemed to indicate that the policy was designed to prevent foreign nations from collaborating with his subjects to challenge his rule; for instance, Srivijaya was banned from trading as the emperor suspected them of spying.
+The Hongwu emperor seemed to indicate that the policy was designed to prevent foreign powers from collaborating with his subjects to challenge his rule; for instance, Srivijaya was banned from trading as the emperor suspected them of spying.
 It may have been the case that the Hongwu Emperor prioritized protecting his state against the Northern Yuan remnants, giving little attention to the maritime frontier defences.
 In the absence of a comprehensive frontier policy, the emperor attempted to use trade restrictions to manipulate foreign states like Japan and the former followers of rival Chinese warlords such as Zhang Shicheng and Fang Guozhen into submission.
 The emperor's mention of the restrictions in his Ancestral Injunctions may have been responsible for their continuation.

 The usage of trade was also a powerful tool to entice foreign governments to abide by the tributary system and pressure uncooperative leaders.
 The Ming state hence had a vested interest in maintaining the sea ban to protect the government trade monopoly and its associated benefits in diplomacy.
 This interest, while powerful, may not have been enough on its own to motivate Chinese leaders to maintain the bans.
 The tribute system created undue stress according to the Ming Shilu.
 In an entry from May 1390, it is detailed that: "...the transport was difficult and it caused hardship for the people."
 Entries like these reflect the strain that a centralized, tribute-based trade system may have placed on the Chinese public.
 It is also possible that the bans were counteractive to China's economic growth.
 Tribute missions were so demanding that the government often placed restrictions on how often foreign traders could come to court.